mnneeltakemail2/testNeel3/development-and-api/client-libraries/wavesj.md

-# WavesJ
+# Neel Java Library

-It's a [Java library](https://github.com/wavesplatform/WavesJ) for interacting with the Waves blockchain.
+It's a [Java library](https://github.com/wavesplatform/WavesJ) for interacting with the Neel blockchain.

 Supports node interaction, offline transaction signing, Matcher orders, and creating addresses and keys.

-## Using WavesJ in your project
+## Using Neel Java Library in your project

-Use the codes below to add WavesJ as a dependency for your project.
+Use the codes below to add Neel Java Library as a dependency for your project.

 ##### Maven: